OBF/obf-docs/OBF Bylaws.md

 ARTICLE III - BOARD OF DIRECTORS
 ----------------------------

-1. Responsibilities and duties of the Board of Directors laid down in the Articles of Incorporation complement, and in case of conflict take precedence over those stated in this Article.
 2. The Board of Directors shall consist of President, Secretary, Treasurer, Parliamentarian, and additional Board Members at Large.
 The number of Board Members at Large is decided by majority vote of the current Board of Directors and may be proposed by either the general membership or a Board Member.
 3. Term of Office.
     a.
 The term of office for Directors shall begin after the conclusion of the Board meeting at which they are elected.